intra2net/avocado-i2n/README.md

 The testing performed in a test suite is much more extensive because of the Cartesian multiplication of the test variants.
 Defining just a few alternatives for two parameters leads to a large set of possible combinations of these alternatives and therefore tests.
-Therefore, for a very extensive scenario where every step is combined in such a way, it would take far too long to perform a setup such as installing a virtual machine every time for every different detail.
+As a result, for a very extensive scenario where every step is combined in such a way, it would take far too long to perform setup such as installing a virtual machine every time for every different detail.
 This is the reason for defining the used objects and their state transitions as parameters directly in the Cartesian configuration.
 All tests as well as the objects they use and the states they require or